Payroll in India: A Comprehensive Guide

 5. Cash: Rare, mainly for daily wage workers in informal sectors.

 Understanding leave policies is crucial when paying employees in India.
 These policies affect employee compensation and ensure compliance with Indian labor laws.
+As an experienced payroll consultant who has guided numerous organizations through the complexities of leave policies and overtime regulations in India, we can provide valuable insights into these crucial aspects of employee compensation.
 Here's an overview of the main types of leave:

 Types of Leave in India: